Lisa Lopes: 1990–1999: TLC

 In late 1990, Lopes moved to Atlanta to dance in an artist's music video.
 TLC originally started as a female trio called '2nd Nature', with T-Boz, Left Eye and Crystal.
 The group was renamed TLC, derived from the first initials of its members at the time: Tionne Watkins, Lisa Lopes and Crystal Jones.
 Things did not work out with Jones, and TLC's manager Perri "Pebbles" Reid brought in Damian Dame backup dancer Rozonda Thomas as a third member of the group.
 To preserve the band's original name, Thomas needed a name starting with C, which is how she became "Chilli", a name chosen by Lopes.
 Watkins became T-Boz, derived from the first letter of her first name and "Boz" (slang for "boss").
-Lopes was renamed "Left Eye" after a compliment from her friend, speculated to be New Edition member Michael Bivins, who once told her he was attracted to her because of her left eye, which was more slanted than her right eye.
+Lopes was renamed "Left Eye" after a compliment from her friend, New Edition member Michael Bivins, who once told her he was attracted to her because of her left eye, which was more slanted than her right eye.
 Lopes emphasized her nickname by wearing a pair of glasses with the right lens covered by a condom in keeping with the group's support of safe sex, wearing a black stripe under her left eye, and eventually getting her left eyebrow pierced.

 The group debuted in 1992 with the album Ooooooohhh...
 On the TLC Tip.
 With four hit singles, it sold six million copies worldwide, leading to the group becoming a household name.
 Shortly afterwards, Lopes began dating Atlanta Falcons football player Andre Rison, and the two soon moved in together in Rison's upscale double-story home.
 Their relationship was allegedly filled with violent moments, and Lopes filed an assault charge against Rison on September 2, 1993.
 Lopes had a battle with alcohol at the time, having started drinking at the age of fifteen.
 After another fight between the couple, in the early morning hours of June 9, 1994, Lopes tossed numerous pairs of Rison's newly purchased sneakers into a bathtub and lit them on fire.
 The fiberglass bathtub quickly melted and set the structural frame of the house on fire.
 Lopes and Rison had had a fight previously because she caught Rison in bed with another woman.
 Lopes had thrown numerous teddy bears Rison had bought her into the tub and lit them on fire.
 Rison then had the damaged marble tub replaced with a cheaper fiberglass model, which went up in flames immediately when she set the shoes on fire.
 Lopes was arrested and indicted on charges of first-degree arson; she was sentenced to five years of probation and a $10,000 fine.
 Rison eventually reconciled with Lopes, and they continued dating on and off for seven years.